System Design Space

 Set consistency and transaction boundaries

-Define where strict ACID is mandatory and where eventual consistency with compensating mechanisms is acceptable.
+Define where strict ACID semantics are mandatory and where eventual consistency with compensating mechanisms is acceptable.

 Step 4